Policies and Uniform

 - We do allow accessories such as hair clips and head-bands but these must be functional rather than fashionable and in school colours.

 We have kept the kit simple and cheap to afford:

 PE/Games takes places every week and it is a statutory part of the National Curriculum.
-Your child's PE kit should be in school every day.
 If your child is temporarily unfit and not able to take part in PE, you must write to the teacher requesting that your child be excused on that particular day.

 Uniform is available from the Skoolkit shop in Totton Shopping Centre, 1 Commercial Road, Totton, SO40 3BX.